dcbaker/cython/docs/src/userguide/pyrex_differences.rst

         return x == y

-which would return ``1`` or ``0`` in Pyrex, but returns ``True`` or ``False`` in Cython.
+which would return ``1`` or ``0`` in Pyrex, but returns ``True`` or ``False`` in Cython0.
 One can declare variables and return values for functions to be of the :c:type:`bint` type.
 For example::

     cdef int i = x